 Provincial workplace obligations are generally viewed as part of an Internal Responsibility System, under which each party, including individuals, have their own duty.
 It is no defence to such a prosecution to say that another party also breached its duty.
 Provincial legislation sets out broad definitions of those who have duties, including employers, supervisors and constructors.
 This is in order to make it clear that such persons owe health and safety obligations not only to their direct employees, but also to the workers of their contractors.
-This broad obligation has recently been confirmed by the Supreme Court of Canada.

-Provincial authorities, for example the Ministry of Labour, Training, Immigration, Skills and Development in Ontario, commonly have the authority to issue workplace orders to those they find to be in contravention of the legislation.
+Provincial authorities, for example the Ministry of Labour in Ontario, commonly have the authority to issue workplace orders to those they find to be in contravention of the legislation.
 This can be during an inspection or during an investigation.
 These orders have the force of law, and failure to comply often results in prosecution.
 Inspection "blitzes" are announced in advance for a particular industry or sector.